 10. Not performing continuous monitoring

-Regular monitoring of information security systems are essential for detecting and responding to potential security incidents.
+Regular monitoring of information security systems is essential for detecting and responding to potential security incidents.
 A common mistake is not monitoring system activity.
-To avoid this mistake, implement an ongoing monitoring and auditing program.

 Avoiding common mistakes in a HIPAA audit is crucial for any organization handling PHI.
 By conducting regular risk assessments, providing adequate training, maintaining proper documentation, implementing appropriate safeguards, ensuring compliance with BAAs, and developing a breach response plan, you can minimize the risks associated with HIPAA audits and protect your organization from potential penalties.